Joshiakshaj/Content_Recom_System_Using_AWS_Personalize_S3/README.md

 - Therefore by just integrating these two simple services, we have successfully created a back-end for a Content recommendation system which will allow us to get personalised rankings and tell us that a user is more likely to like which items.

+Note: It is mandatory to create IAM Roles and assign permission for each service, and here, to let Personalize access the datasets/files stored in our S3 bucket.